 Sriwijaya Air's call center can be reached at these two numbers: +62 2129279777 and +62 8041777777.

-Sriwijaya Air uses the main domestic terminal for all its flights: Terminal 1B.
+Sriwijaya Air uses the main domestic terminal (Terminal 2) for all its flights: Terminal 2E for domestic and 2F for international flights.